 Best Intermediate Snowshoes

-Rolling Terrain is good for beginner-intermediate or everyday snowshoeing.
-Snowshoes made for this type of terrain are more versatile and can bear a heavier load, i.e. backpacks.
+Rolling terrain is good for beginner-intermediate snowshoers or everyday snowshoeing.
+Snowshoes made for this type of terrain are more versatile and can bear a heavier load like backpacks.

-Whether you’re adding some elevation or conditions aren’t ideal, MSR Evo snowshoes are a step up from the MSR Revo snowshoes.
-They’ve got more traction and weigh less than the Revos.
+Whether you’re adding some elevation or conditions aren’t ideal, the WildHorn Sawtooth Snowshoes are a great intermediate snowshoe option.
+They’ve got more traction and weigh less than flat terrain snowshoes.

 Best Advanced Snowshoes

-Learning how to snowshoe is as easy as putting them on in the first place.
+Learning how to snowshoe is as easy as putting them on and hitting the snowy trails.
 Many models are outfitted with straps, laces, or rubber webbing that you can simply pull on over your shoe.
 Make sure they fit snug and won’t come undone as you walk.

 To learn how to walk in snowshoes, walk as you normally would with a more purposeful step.
 This ensures that you will have a good grip in slippery, snowy conditions or icy terrain and can easily adapt to unseen obstacles underfoot.